bluecmd/fest/README.md

 # Front-End for easy Secure Transport (FEST)

-FEST, which also happens to mean which means Party or Feast in Swedish, is a proxy that lives on the edge of a network providing easy TLS management, as well as secure user management.
+FEST, which also happens to mean Party or Feast in Swedish, is a proxy that lives on the edge of a network providing easy TLS management, as well as secure user management.